 Fengyu Gao

-I'm a third-year PhD student in the Department of Computer Science at the University of Virginia, advised by Prof. Jing Yang.
+I'm a fourth-year PhD student in the Department of Computer Science at the University of Virginia, advised by Prof. Jing Yang.
 Previously, I received my Bachelor's degree in Computer Science and Technology from University of Science and Technology of China (USTC) in 2022.

 My research interests span several topics in machine learning, including privacy-preserving machine learning, federated learning, and reinforcement learning.
 Recently, I have been particularly interested in the privacy issues in LLMs, including (but not limited to) privacy risks during inference (e.g., in-context learning) and post-training (e.g., preference alignment).